 The range of provision the school may consider includes:

-Providing small group work with an experienced teacher, higher level teaching assistant or teaching assistant focussed on overcoming gaps in learning.
+- Providing small group work with an experienced teacher, higher level teaching assistant or teaching assistant focused on overcoming gaps in learning.

 All our work through the Pupil Premium will be aimed at accelerating progress, moving children to at least age related expectations.
-Initially this will be in Literacy and Numeracy.
+Initially this will be in Reading, Writing and Maths.

 Pupil Premium resources may also be used to target more able children eligible for Pupil Premium support in order to help them work at greater depth in their learning.

 Our school will publish information on how we have used the Pupil Premium funding to address the issue of ‘narrowing the gap’, for socially disadvantaged pupils.

 The impact of the funding is closely monitored by the school through an analysis of pupil tracking data.
 An overview of the impact is presented to the Governing Body at Curriculum meetings and also through the Head teacher’s report.